skaipio/pudvoxDemo/README.md

 The camera can be controlled with mouse and W,A,S,D,C and V keys.

-When you build, make sure that the Assets folder is in the same folder with the .exe files.
+After you've built the project, make sure that the Assets folder is in the same folder with the .exe files.